briswalsh/SpringCleaning/README.txt

 	Haptic feedback on ball collision
 	Fixed frame dip
-	Added remaining ball count to TV screen in screen
+	Added remaining ball count to TV screen in screen Added particle effects to the gravity portion of the scene

 Issues with current version:
 	Ball affected by gravity in the player platform area